InnocenzoMerola/InnocenzoMerola/README.md

 ###

-<h4 align="left">My name is Innocenzo Merola and I'm a Full Stack Web Developer.
+<h4 align="center">My name is Innocenzo Merola and I'm a Full Stack Web Developer.
 I'm from Italy, living in Maddaloni.</h4>

 ###